 Today’s Post by Joe Farace

-Here’s a fact of business life: While people easily toss out even the most elegant business card, they won’t toss out a photograph, especially one with a picture of a person.
-I once had a client hang onto a mailer that featured a portrait for more than a year before she dug it out of her desk drawer and called for an assignment.
+Here’s a fact of business life that I have discovered over many years: While people easily toss out even the most elegantly crafted and produced business card, they won’t toss out a photograph that has a picture of a person.
+More than once, I’ve had (what became a new) client hang onto one of my business cards or direct mail pieces or more than a year that featured a portrait before they dug it out of her desk drawer and called for an assignment.

 When discussing your work with a potential client in a social situation, the use of customized business cards is the perfect answer to the question of “what do you shoot?”
 You can hand them a photo card and answer their question in the best possible way, all the while knowing that the flip side is a traditional business card with all your contact information.
-I also never leave the house with a business card holder filled with both kinds of cards, because you never know who you might bump into at Starbucks.
+I also never leave the house with a nice leather business card holder filled with both kinds of cards, because you never know who you might bump into at Starbucks.

-If you like to play with images in either color, monochrome or a mixture of the two, Please pick up a copy of my book Creative Digital Monochrome Special Effects that’s available new from Amazon for $29.60 or used for a little more than two bucks as I write this.
+If you like to play with images in either color, monochrome or a mixture of the two, Please pick up a copy of my book Creative Digital Monochrome Special Effects that’s available new from Amazon for $31.40 or used for a little more than two bucks as I write this.
 No Kindle version is available at this time.